- During the 2007/08 global financial crisis, unlike banks in many other countries, no Canadian banks were bailed out or in danger of failing.

 - Canadians understand this: When asked to rate the performance of banks in Canada on stability and security, 75 per cent of Canadians provided a favourable rating.

 The bottom line

-Canada’s banks have been recognized as the soundest banks in the world for eight years in a row.
+The World Economic Forum has ranked Canada’s banks as among the soundest in the world for the past 10 years.
 Canada’s prudent banks, combined with effective regulation and supervision, form a model of stability in the global financial system.

 During the global financial crisis there was significant turmoil in the global financial system and a number of banks in other countries became insolvent and either failed or received taxpayer-funded bailouts.
 However, no Canadian bank was in danger of failing or needed a government bailout.
 Canada’s banks were well capitalized, well managed, and well regulated going into the global financial crisis, and remain so to this day.

 While banks in Canada are extremely unlikely to fail, each bank has developed “recovery and resolution plans” that would help the bank recover from financial distress or bring about an orderly resolution in the event of their failure.

 However, the global financial crisis has led to a series of significant regulatory changes to international banking rules, which are designed to reduce the risk of another financial crisis occurring.
 While these rules are set internationally, it is up to domestic regulators to put them in place and enforce them.

 There are many important participants – including Canadian policymakers and regulators – involved in shaping and adapting these regulatory changes for Canada’s financial system.
 [See Table of Main Participants below.]